h2oai/h2o-3/h2o-docs/src/product/upgrade/RChanges.md

   - If a name is specified, that name is used until it is manually deleted

-- Input data and modes are not automatically deleted when the cluster is stopped; a temporary column holds the parsed data until it is deleted during the R GC cycle
+- Parsed input data and models are given names and not automatically deleted when the cluster is stopped; a temporary column holds the parsed data until it is deleted during the R GC cycle

-- If your cluster is running low on memory, run a GC cycle to delete temporary files
+- If your cluster is running low on memory, run an R GC cycle to delete temporary data frames and keys

 ##S4 to S3

 The internal H2O object, which was previously an S4 object, is now an S3 object.
 You must use S3 operations to access objects (instead of S4).
-The risk of overloading depends on the current package type.
+The risk of overloading depends on whether the package overloads the existing package type.

 ##`frame_id` to `id`

 The `frame_id` property has been renamed to `id`.
-This property is used in the following commands:
+This property is used in the `h2o.getFrame` command.

-- `h2o.getFrame`
-- `H2OFrame-class`
-- `H2ORawData-class`